-Another, similar handover occurred two years later, when Portugal gave back to China its colony of Macau, which it had held onto since the Ming era.
-The terms were almost identical with those that had governed Hong Kong’s change in status: “One Country, Two Systems,” for at least the next 50 years.
+Another, similar handover occurred two years later, when Portugal gave back to China its colony of Macau, which it had owned since 1557.
+The terms were almost identical to those that of Hong Kong’s change in status: “One Country, Two Systems,” for at least the next 50 years.
 A city less than ten percent the size of Hong Kong, Macau was already forging a new identity as an East Asian tourist mecca, one of the few places in the region where casino gambling was legal; its annual gambling receipts today are seven times those of Las Vegas, making it one of the richest cities in the world on a per-capita basis.

 Nevertheless, China embraced the Internet with gusto during the late 1990s and early 2000s, outwardly unperturbed by its potential for fomenting dissent.
-Tens of thousands of workers were deployed to bind the country’s seventeen largest cities together with more than 5300 miles (8600 kilometers) of state-of-the-art fiber-optic cable.
-“The Internet [in China] was wildly successful beyond anybody’s imagination,” says Michael Robinson, one of the American engineers who earned good money helping China to build out its telecommunications infrastructure.
+The country’s seventeen largest cities were bound together with more than 5300 miles (8600 kilometers) of state-of-the-art fiber-optic cable.
+“The Internet [in China] was wildly successful beyond anybody’s imagination,” says Michael Robinson, one of the many American engineers who earned good money helping China to build out its telecommunications infrastructure.
 “You couldn’t believe how quickly it took off and how profitable it was.
 There was definitely an alignment of political will and profit motive to expand Internet access throughout the country as rapidly as possible.”

 In 1998, President Clinton dropped in on an Internet café in Shanghai as part of a state visit.
 “I had an incredible experience,” he said afterward.
 “Even if [people] didn’t have a computer at home, they could come to the café, buy a cup of coffee, rent a little time, and access the Internet.”
 Nine years after the Tienanmen Square massacre had put paid to earlier predictions of this sort, he took it as a given that this exposure to a whole world’s worth of thought and information would eventually lead to Chinese democracy.
 For any attempt by the Chinese government to control the Internet, he laughed, would be “sort of like trying to nail Jell-O to the wall.”